KoolKid6958/Sheepit-Manager/README.md

 # SheepIt Manager

 **Overview:**
 SheepIt Manager helps you efficiently manage multiple SheepIt clients.

+Just a note, I did not abandon development, im just rewriting most of it to work way better, not use tk and some other stuff.

 **Note:** This project is independent and not affiliated with or endorsed by the SheepIt development team.